 Production managers may do some or all of the following:

-- order materials and supplies
+- order and co-ordinate materials, supplies and equipment

-- plan and develop new products or production processes
+- develop new products or production processes

-- meet and liaise with customers
+- meet with clients or customers

-- oversee safety standards in the factory.
+- maintain safety standards in the factory.

 Skills and knowledge